D. I. Suchianu: World War II

+Under communization

 In November 1944, Viața Romînească was allowed to reemerge, and Suchianu was its co-editor, as well as co-owner, alongside Ralea; he was also a contributor from the new series' first issue, with an introduction to thanatology.
 Suchianu had always intended to take up the study of psychology, which he defined as a "study of death"—he viewed death as a "short-circuit", which arrives when a man is reduced to only one psychological state.
 This contribution was negatively reviewed by writer Ion Călugăru in the Communist Party's Scînteia.
 According to Călugăru, it was unexplainable why Ralea and Suchianu thought the "literature of agony" was suited for the Romanians' "era of combat".
 He also suggested that Suchianu, alongside colleagues such as Petru Comarnescu and George Matei Cantacuzino, had no role to play in this new culture.
 Later that month, a committee was formed to purge the Legislative Council of its fascists, and Suchianu was included on its steering board.
 In September 1945, he contributed to the first-ever issue of Lumea, which was being put out by his former rival Călinescu.
 As a member of the editorial staff at the time, Ion Caraion recalls meetings in which both Suchianu and Călinescu had trouble making themselves heard over the "oral debit" of another doyen, Camil Petrescu.
 Suchianu endured as one of Lumeas main contributors, as the magazine took up support of the Communist Party, also writing for the generic-left-wing Contemporanul.
 In October, he lectured at the Jewish Democratic Committee on the topic of "Racism vs Democracy", being introduced there by Paul Iscovici.